manijs82/HyperCasual-Engine/README.md

 # HyperCasual-Engine
- Set of tools in unity for making small games or protorypes with expandability in mind.
+ Set of tools in unity for making small games or prototypes with expandability in mind.

 ## Contents
 - Player buider : Many basic types of movement and some advanced ones are included.
 Player visualization is configarable in a few clicks.
 Many abilitys such as inventory and etc.